 A little bit about the specific workshop I attended and why I have become driven to take quality, meaningful photographs.
-In January of 2016, I launched this website, Astrid Solo Travel Advisor.
-The tech firm, MESH, who created the site gave me the clean, elegant, warm feel I wanted the platform to exude with one of its focuses being sharing beautiful, inspiring photos for the solo traveler to enjoy.
-At this juncture I knew I had to get serious about my photo taking skills because I didn't want my poor quality photos to ruin the look and presentation of the site and its interesting information.
+In January of 2016, I launched this website.
+The tech firm, MESH built the website with the clean, elegant, and warm feel that I wanted.
+I knew that one of its focuses was to share beautiful, inspiring photos for the solo traveler to enjoy.
+At this juncture I knew I had to get serious about my photo taking skills, because I didn't want my poor quality photos to ruin the look and presentation of this website and the information I have to offer!

-You know that philosophy, when you are seriously in need or searching for something oddly, the answer materializes when you are ready for it!
+You know that philosophy, when you are seriously in need or searching for something, oddly, the answer materializes when you are ready for it?
 My answer to upping my photography skills was to take the Smartphone Photography workshop in New York City sponsored by National Geographic.
-I regularly receive all of Nat Geo's publications, their travel magazine, their tours, expeditions and adventure brochures, as well as, their merchandizing catalogues.
+I regularly receive all of Nat Geo's travel magazine, tours, expeditions and adventure brochures, as well as, their merchandizing catalogues.
 I have long been a committed follower of everything National Geographic does.
 Yes, I believe National Geographic is as "good as it gets."

-In one of the Nat Geo Expeditions catalogues, many different types of photography trips and workshops were offered all over the world.
-San Francisco and New York City were the locations of the smartphone two day courses costing $995.
-The offering was advertised as being appropriate for the amateur photographer at all levels.
-I opted for the fall in New York City location taught by the acclaimed photojournalist and filmmaker, Ed Kashi.
+In one of the Nat Geo Expeditions catalogues, I noticed all kinds of photography trips and workshops being offered all over the world.
+A two-day smartphone photography course was being offered in both San Francisco and New York City for $995.
+The brochure stated that this course was suitable for all levels, so I decided to go for it!
+I chose the New York City course which was to be taught by the acclaimed photojournalist and filmmaker, Ed Kashi.

 We learned your photos should strive to tell a story and thus, have your viewers emotionally connect with the subject matter of your photos.
 Look to find something interesting or a new way of seeing an ordinary, everyday thing or situation.
 Basically, good photos pull the viewer in and have the ability to change peoples' perspective and ultimately, change the world.

-Technically, besides the basic elements of a good photography such as light, content, color and framing, the importance of gesture, dividing the frame into three equal parts horizontally and vertically to effectively place the focal point, the line the eye is drawn to in a photo, the use of reflection and plenty of terrific tips on how to use photo editing apps were explained.
+Technically, besides the basic elements of a good photography such as light, content, color and framing, the importance of gesture, the rule of thirds, the use of reflection and plenty of terrific tips on how to use photo editing apps were explained.

 Mr. Kashi had three delightful, professional photographers, Liza Politi, Ari Maldonado Espay and Todd Voenkamp as workshop facilitators.
-They shared we would be going out into the field, New York City, three times during the course each time with new photographic assignment.
+They shared we would be going out into the field three times during the course, each time with new photographic assignment.
 The High Line, Times Square and the 911 Memorial area would be the locations of our photo shoots.
 After each outing we were required to select our five best photos for critique by our instructors.
 Of these five, one or two photos would be chosen for display and further critiquing by the class which ultimately, were made into a film as a class memento.

 I was beginning to feel a little inadequate thinking about having my photos displayed on a big screen in front of the class for all to judge.
 Participants taking the workshop were from all over the United States and several were from foreign countries.
 A number of people in the class had taken photography courses with Nat Geo in the past and one classmate had already won a Nat Geo photo contest with the paid workshop fees as her prize.
 I ignored my angst and dove in.

-I shot children dressed in Halloween costumes, a budding street artist selling his smartphone generated art, buildings and landscape shots along the former railroad track, now pedestrian walkway, rear shots of walkers and unique faces all trying to come up with an impressive shot.
+I shot children dressed in Halloween costumes, a budding street artist selling his smartphone-generated art, buildings and landscape shots along the former railroad track (now a pedestrian walkway), rear shots of walkers and unique faces all trying to come up with an impressive shot.
 Gesture, a magic moment and framing the scene kept running through my mind.
 At the end of the session I felt totally inadequate and dreaded the upcoming critique.

-After the two and a half hour critique session and an additional discussion on photography portraiture, plus the end of the day and night photography tips, we headed to Times Square for our next assignment.
-Here we were once again instructed to photograph distinctive people/things, ordinary people doing ordinary things that an audience could relate to, capture shots with reflections, high and low light plus a shot of sunset at Times Square.
+After the two and a half hour critique session and an additional discussion on photography portraiture, we headed to Times Square for our next assignment.
+Here we were, once again, instructed to photograph distinctive people/things, ordinary people doing ordinary things that an audience could relate to, capture shots with reflections, high and low light plus a shot of sunset at Times Square.

-For everyone who has been to or seen photos of Times Square at night, you know it is probably the brightest spot in the world jammed packed with an ungodly amount of people and neon lights.
-It was dusk when we arrived and I was able to capture what I considered an acceptable photo of the sunset and the bulidings saturated with bright lights, a juxtaposition of natural and artificial light, which was no small feat for me.
-Likewise, once the sun had set I captured a side shot of a security officer, a shot of the Google sign with moving Emojis and reflection, plus a scene of a young man eating a hot dog, all of which were better than the shots I had taken along the High Line.
+For everyone who has been to or seen photos of Times Square at night, you know it is probably the brightest spot in the world; jammed packed with an ungodly amount of people and neon lights.
+It was dusk when we arrived, and I was able to capture what I considered an acceptable photo of the sunset and the bulidings saturated with bright lights.
+It was a juxtaposition of natural and artificial light, which was no small feat for me.
+Likewise, once the sun set, I captured a side shot of a security officer, a shot of the Google sign with moving Emojis and a scene of a young man eating a hot dog, all of which were better than the shots I had taken along the High Line.

 We started our next day with more photo selections and critiques.
 I was correct.
 All of the instructors complemented me on my Times Square photos and said they could see MUCH improvement.
 I was feeling a little more empowered now.
-By this time the class participants were really starting to bond together.
+By this time, the class participants were really starting to bond together.
 We were all feeling accomplished and connected to each other by our mutual desire to be excellent photographers.
 Friendships were beginning to be solidified.
-We were caring about what we were doing and were caring for each other.
+We cared about what we were doing and cared for each other.

 Our last outing was to take place at the 911 Memorial and it's surroundings which was a diversion from the original itinerary's last shooting scheduled in Central Park.
-None of us cared about the change because the 911 Memorial was within walking distance of the Poet's House.
+None of us minded the change in venue, because the 911 Memorial was within walking distance of the Poet's House.
 Our assignment for the last shoot was to photograph architecture, touching moments at the 911 Memorial and once again, ordinary people just doing their thing in a telling way.

-Once again this setting proved to be extremely challenging to photograph well because of the many people swarming the area, as well as the many different, new architectural wonders and unfortunately, the existence of several cranes, scaffolding for the new structures still under construction, plus all of the barricades, security structures and law enforcement officers in the area.
+Once again this setting proved to be extremely challenging to photograph, well, because of the many people swarming the area, as well as the many different, new architectural wonders.
+Unfortunately, the existence of several cranes, scaffolding for the new structures still under construction, barricades, security structures and law enforcement officers in the area made this assignment even more challenging.
 You never realize how difficult it is to capture a poignant photo until you try to accomplish this with so much physical distraction.

 With this comment, I will make my closing remarks.
 Learning is one of the keys to staying young and alive.
 Currently, in travel there is a big trend to "travel with a purpose.”
 Many travelers now are not content to just sightsee or lay on the beach their entire vacation.
-They want to combine their travels with some type of enrichment activity or instruction.
-Cooking classes, painting workshops, writing seminars, equestrian camps and even dude ranch experiences are some of the popular activities that travelers are seeking and partaking in.
+They want to combine their travels with some type of enrichment, activity or instruction.
+Cooking classes, painting workshops, writing seminars, equestrian camps and even dude ranch experiences are some of the popular activities that travelers are seeking.
 I kind of likened this trend as going to "adult camp!"